KomanRudden/go-banking/README.md

 # Project is work in progress.
-Implementing the business case below for learning opportunity.
+Implementing the business case below for learning opportunity for GO.

 ## Bank X Application